 Only your heart can lead to the deep connection you want with any animal you choose to bring home.

 The above is the gist of my conversation with the rescuer, after checking in heart-to-heart with Stud.

 Stud was the one actually guiding the conversation.

 Turns out Stud was pleading for the same thing as the rescuer: “Please rescue me from this deadbeat,” Stud’s paraphrased plea.

 The heart is the common ground where real communication begins.
 Communication is the ‘inter-action’ that takes place on that ground.

 Taking action from the interaction, takes a committed mind balanced with the heart.

-We all know that most men tend, I say, tend, to get stuck in their minds.
+We all know that the stereotypical man tends, I say, tends, to get stuck in his mind.
 Many women, in their hearts.

 Nonhuman animals are natural examples of being at home with their minds married to their hearts living in perfect harmony.

 Bringing an animal home brings you home…when you listen to who s/he is, and to what s/he needs from you to make you both happy.